FinTagging: Benchmarking LLMs for Extracting and Structuring Financial Information: Conclusion

 \section{Conclusion}

-This paper presents \textsc{FinTagging}, a benchmark for evaluating large language models on XBRL tagging of real-world financial reports.
-The task is divided into two subtasks, financial numeric identification (FinNI) and concept linking (FinCL), to enable fine-grained evaluation of both information extraction and taxonomy alignment.
-Results show that while LLMs generalize well to long-tail entities and perform competitively in zero-shot settings, they struggle with accurate alignment to GAAP concepts.
-This reveals limitations in schema-aware reasoning and highlights the need for better semantic understanding. \textsc{FinTagging} offers a foundation for advancing research in XBRL tagging and regulatory reporting.
-The limitations of our work and directions for future research are discussed in Appendix~\ref{limit}.
+This paper introduces \textsc{\fintagging}, a benchmark for evaluating LLMs on XBRL tagging of real financial reports.
+The task is structured into two subtasks, Financial Numerical Identification and Financial Concept Linking, to separately assess extraction and concept alignment.
+Our results show that LLMs perform reasonably well in zero-shot settings and generalize to long-tail entities, but still struggle to align facts with precise US-GAAP concepts.
+These findings point to gaps in structure-aware and semantic reasoning. \textsc{\fintagging} provides a foundation for future work on reliable XBRL tagging and regulatory reporting.